 Abnormal liver function tests are common in patients with COVID-19, and can be attributed to direct viral cytopathic effect, immune-mediated liver injury, hypoxia or drug-induced liver injury.
 Liver cells express SARS-CoV-2 entry receptors, including angiotensin-converting enzyme-2 receptors, and SARS-CoV-2 infection has been associated with strong upregulation of interferon responses in the liver, similar to other hepatotropic viruses[15].
 These findings support SARS-CoV-2 hepatic tropism.
 Liver involvement in COVID-19 has been associated with higher mortality[16].
 In patients with pre-existing chronic liver disease, COVID-19 can lead to exacerbation of the underlying disease, which in patients with cirrhosis can result in acute decompensation[17].
 Studies consistently show increased risk of mortality in patients with cirrhosis and COVID-19[18].
-A study that included 305 SARS-CoV-2 positive patients with cirrhosis and compared them with SARS-CoV-2 positive patients without cirrhosis, and SARS-CoV-2 negative patients with and without cirrhosis, demonstrated 3.5-fold increased mortality among patients with cirrhosis, and 1.7-fold increased mortality among SARS-CoV-2 positive patients[19].
+A study that included 305 SARS-CoV-2 positive patients with cirrhosis and compared them with SARS-CoV-2 positive patients without cirrhosis, and SARS-CoV-2 negative patients with and without cirrhosis, demonstrated a 3.5-fold increased mortality among patients with cirrhosis, and 1.7-fold increased mortality among SARS-CoV-2 positive patients[19].
 Predictors of mortality in SARS-CoV-2 positive patients with cirrhosis were advanced age, decompensation, and higher MELD score.

 The risk of death with COVID-19 is higher in patients with cirrhosis compared to patients with CLD without cirrhosis, and the risk increases with more advanced stages of liver disease.
 One of the largest international studies (29 countries) included 386 SARS-CoV-2 positive patients with cirrhosis, 359 SARS-CoV-2 positive patients with CLD without cirrhosis and 620 SARS-CoV-2 positive patients without CLD[20].
-Mortality in patients with cirrhosis was significantly higher compared to those with CLD without cirrhosis (32% vs 8%, P < 0.001).
+Mortality in patients with cirrhosis was significantly higher than in those with CLD without cirrhosis (32% vs 8%, P < 0.001).
 Mortality in Child-Pugh A cirrhosis was 19%, B 35% and C 51%.
 The main cause of death among patients with cirrhosis was respiratory failure in 71%.
 Acute decompensation occurred in 46%.
 Age and severity of liver disease were predictors of mortality.

-In view of this data international societies recommend testing for SARS-CoV-2 in every patient presenting with acute decompensation, and early admission for all patients with cirrhosis developing COVID-19.
+In view of this data, international societies recommend testing for SARS-CoV-2 in every patient presenting with acute decompensation, and early admission for all patients with cirrhosis developing COVID-19.

 An increasing number of cases of secondary sclerosing cholangitis following severe COVID-19 is being reported[21].
 These patients had extensive intensive care unit (ICU) admission and developed prolonged cholestasis.
 Some of these cases improved with conservative management, but a case of LT has been reported[22].